WordPress/openverse/documentation/general/contributing.md

 - require additional context before they can be worked on
 - refer to implementation details that are no longer relevant due to infrastructural or design changes
-- the prioritisation of an issue could need changing
+- require changes in prioritisation

 These conditions cannot be easily identified automatically and require regular, ongoing work from contributors.
-Additionally, important issues can be accidentally ignored dur to the breadth of our backlog and it is critical for maintainers to dig through the oldest issues to ensure that issue prioritisation still makes sense.
+Additionally, important issues can be accidentally ignored due to the breadth of our backlog and it is critical for maintainers to dig through the oldest issues to ensure that issue prioritisation still makes sense.